Governance

 Each strategic initiative is governed by a stage-gate process and overseen by the Group Executive Committee.
 The Board regularly assesses our strategic initiatives and overall strategic plan to satisfy itself that the right balance of risk, capability, and reward is maintained.
 We conduct detailed sensitivity analysis to assess the robustness of our plans.

 Due to climate change and the energy transition, our markets are changing, and the portfolios of our clients are going through a major transformation.
-Our new energies services line was established to respond to this change, and the Group has outlined a medium-term ambition for 20% of revenue to come from this over the medium-term.
-An inability to meet changing market needs will limit our future growth, and would hinder our commitments with regards to our response to climate change.
+Our new energy transition delivery unit was established to respond to this change, and the Group has outlined a medium-term ambition for 20% of revenue to come from this sector.
+An inability to meet changing market needs will limit our future growth and would hinder our commitments with regards to our response to climate change.

 Mitigation and management